Bland diet: Uses

+Diet

+Fried and fatty foods, strong cheeses, whole grains (rich in fiber) should be avoided while on a bland diet.

+Medications such as aspirin, ibuprofen, and naproxen should be avoided, because they can irritate the stomach.

 Many milk and dairy products may be permissible on a bland diet, but there are a few exceptions.
 Chocolate-flavored dairy products are discouraged, as well as any strongly spiced cheeses or high fat dairy products such as heavy cream or half-and-half.
-Mild dairy foods may soothe irritated linings, but excessive fats, cocoa and spices can have the opposite effect.
+Mild dairy foods may soothe irritated linings in patients free from lactose intolerance issues, but excessive fats, cocoa and spices can have the opposite effect.

-Most canned fruits and vegetables are fine, with the exception of tomatoes.
-Tomato-based sauces on pasta are avoided.
-Bananas are good; however, higher fiber and acidic fruits should be avoided.
-Baked potatoes and sweet potatoes are very easily digested, but it is important to avoid high fat toppings like butter.
-Vinegar based foods such as pickles are to be avoided as are sour fermented foods like sauerkraut.
+Most canned fruits and vegetables are acceptable, with the main exception of tomatoes.
+Tomato-based sauces on pasta are to be avoided.
+Bananas are beneficial; however, higher-fiber and acidic fruits should be avoided.
+Baked potatoes and sweet potatoes are very easily digested, but it is important to avoid high fat toppings like butter, as too much fat can be difficult to digest and absorb when the GI tract is recovering.
+Vinegar-based foods such as pickles are to be avoided as are sour fermented foods like sauerkraut.

-Perhaps, the most difficult adjustment for some to a bland diet may involve meats and proteins.
+For many patients, perhaps the most difficult adjustment to a bland diet may involve meats and proteins.
 In a strict bland food diet, softer protein sources such as smooth peanut butter, eggs and tofu are encouraged over any type of fibrous or seasoned meat.
 Certain meats such as poultry or fish are permitted, as long as they are not heavily fried, breaded or processed like sandwich meats.
 Steamed poultry breast served with a salt substitute would be a typical protein serving while on a bland diet.